lyjacky11/check-IG-follows/README.md

 - Remove the numbers by finding `^\d+[:]` and replacing it with a blank string using the `Regular expression` search mode.
 - Optional: Tab the JSON file until it has the correct indentation.

+4. Validate the JSON files by using the online [JSON Formatter](https://jsonformatter.curiousconcept.com/).

+5. Use an online [JSON to CSV Converter](https://www.convertcsv.com/json-to-csv.htm) and convert the files to CSV or Excel format.

+6. Optional: Merge both Excel files into one spreadsheet and format the spreadsheet into a readable format.